 In relation to Hamas, Israeli society’s sensitivity to harm to its soldiers is illustrated by the prisoner exchange involving the soldier Gilad Shalit, abducted by Hamas in June 2006.
 Then Prime Minister Ehud Olmert, in a speech, addressed the Israeli sensitivity to loss and Hamas’s effort to exploit this for its own ends.
 According to Olmert, this sensitivity was “exploited by kidnapping our soldiers, negotiating for information regarding their condition, and the release of recorded statements which are dictated.”
-Although Olmert, during his tenure, refused to release hundreds of Palestinian prisoners in exchange for a single soldier, Prime Minister Netanyahu did agree to a deal. in the context of which, in October 2011, Gilad Shalit was released by Hamas and transported to Israel, in exchange for Israel’s release of 1,024 Palestinian prisoners.
+Although Olmert, during his tenure, refused to release hundreds of Palestinian prisoners in exchange for a single soldier, Prime Minister Netanyahu did agree to such a deal.
+Accordingly, in October 2011, Gilad Shalit was released by Hamas and transported to Israel, in exchange for Israel’s release of 1,024 Palestinian prisoners.
 The deal was preceded by a campaign of many years for the release of Gilad Shalit, which drew widespread popular support as well as the backing of Israel’s main media outlets.

 Alongside its sensitivity to abductees and prisoners, Israel is also highly sensitive to casualties among its soldiers.
 They are often described as “all of our soldiers,” whose death significantly affects the national morale.
 In the aftermath of the Second Lebanon War, the Winograd Commission, tasked with investigating the events of the war, sharply highlighted this phenomenon: